DmitrySigaev/biesnecker.com/_posts/2014-10-13-integrating-react-into-jekyll.md

 ### Conclusion

-Because React components are standalone and don't expect very much from they're environment, it's a perfect framework for building interactive components that are part of an otherwise normal page.
+Because React components are standalone and don't expect very much from their environment, it's a perfect framework for building interactive components that are part of an otherwise normal page.
 Getting the JSX transformation process built directly into my Jekyll workflow saves a ton of headaches, and makes it a lot more likely that I'll play around with it more in the future.
 Hopefully this short guide will encourage others to do the same.